xnyan/domino/azure/README.md

 # TODO

-Add scripts for releasing the cluster resources on Azure.
+Add scripts for releasing cluster resources on Azure.